asmaebouanine/asmaebouanine/README.md

 # Hi, I'm Asmae Bouanine 👩‍💻

-👩‍💻 I'm a student at 1337 School, part of the 42 Network — passionate about programming and clean code.
+👩‍💻 I'm a student at 1337 School, part of the 42 Network — passionate about programming.
 I'm on an exciting journey, diving deep into development and constantly expanding my skills.

 ---